Tirebolu

-Tirebolu (from the Greek word《Τρίπολις》meaning "three cities", named as such by its ancient Greek founders), is a town and district of Giresun Province, Turkey.
+Tirebolu (from the Greek word "Τρίπολις" meaning "three cities"; old name Tripolis, formerly Ischopolis, from the Greek "Ἰσχόπολις") is a town in Giresun Province, Turkey.
+It is the seat of Tirebolu District.
+Its population is 20,671 (2022).

 Geography

-Tirebolu is a small town of 14,303 people located on a hill named Ayana, which rises from the Black Sea shore just to the west of the Harşit River estuary.
+Tirebolu is located on a hill named Ayana, which rises from the Black Sea shore just to the west of the Harşit River estuary.
 Tirebolu has a small harbour and a fishing fleet, but the mainstay of the local economy is growing hazelnuts.

 History

 In his Anabasis, the ancient Greek historian Xenophon (431–360 BC) wrote that Colchians, Drilae, Habibs, and Tiberians had been living in the eastern parts of the Black Sea region during the centuries (BC).

 The Naturalis Historia of Pliny the Elder recounts that the ancient fortress city of Tripolis was founded (656 BC) as a trading colony of the Ancient Greek city-state of Miletos, one of nearly 90 along the Black Sea coast.

 Tripoli was next part of the Roman Empire, Byzantine Empire, one of the three cities that give the town its name, the others being Andoz (today's Espiye) and Bedrama (or Bedrum) in the Harşit valley.
 When Alexios Komnenos (later Emperor Alexios I of Trebizond) and his brother David founded the Empire of Trebizond in April 1204, about the time the Fourth Crusade captured and sacked Constantinople, Tripoli became part of this empire.
 As late as 1404, it was part of the direct territory of the Emperor of Trebizond.